mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

 .. option:: --master=<source>

-   Connection information for the master server in the form:
+   Connection information for the master server in the format:
    <user>:<password>@<host>:<port>:<socket>

 .. option:: --master-info-file=<file>